WeebNetsu/bugtracker/README.md

 `docker-compose logs`

 These logs will contain all the logs from the client, api and database viewer, you can use `grep` to filter commands, such as `sudo docker-compose logs | grep -i "bug-tracker-db-1"`.
+To remove a specific result from the logs, you can use `sudo docker-compose logs | grep -wv "bug-tracker-pgadmin-compose-1"`, this will hide the logs that contains the text in the quotes.

 ## Database